goeb/smit/README.md

     <web-browser> http://127.0.0.1:8080/things_to_do/issues

-In order to create a new project in $REPO:
+In order to create a new project:

     mkdir myrepo
     smit init myrepo